erickeller/lxdhub-web/README.md

 You can configure the nginx configuration, which is used to serve the built `dist/` folder.
 Readme more about [nginx](http://nginx.org/en/docs/beginners_guide.html).

+Edit the configuration by running in your shell `vi nginx-custom.conf`

 1. Build the image

 ```bash